EmanueleFerrari92/Steam_Games_Recommendation_System/README.md

 ![Cover Image](./cover.png)

-A sophisticated recommendation system built to suggest video games based on multiple factors, utilizing the power of various similarity metrics.
+A sophisticated recommendation system built to suggest video games based on multiple factors, utilizing the power of various similarity metrics and NLP.

 ## Introduction